 - 1. Any disbursement from contributions, receipts or from the separate bank account required by this Chapter; - 2.
 A purchase, payment, donation, distribution, loan, advance, deposit, gift of money or anything of value, made by or on behalf of a candidate or a candidate's election committee for political purposes; - 3.
 An express, legally-enforceable contract, promise, or agreement to make any purchase, payment, donation, distribution, loan, advance, deposit, gift of money or anything of value, by or on behalf of a candidate or the candidate's election committee for political purposes; - 4.
 A transfer of funds between political or party committees and a candidate's election committee; or - 5.
-Goods or services provided to or for the benefit of another candidate or another candidate's election committee for political purposes at less than fair market value. - Expenditure does not mean services provided without compensation by individuals volunteering a portion or all of their time on behalf of a candidate. - 7.
-ELECTION OFFICIAL.
-The City Recorder or designee. - 8.
-FINANCIAL STATEMENT.
-A statement disclosing contributions, expenditures, receipts, donations, or disbursements that is required by this Chapter. - 9.
-POLITICAL PURPOSE.
-An act done with the intent or in a way to influence or tend to influence, directly or indirectly, any person to refrain from voting or to vote for or against any candidate for public office at any primary or general election. - 10.
-REPORTING DATE. - Ten (10) days before primary or municipal general election for a campaign finance statement to be filed no later than seven (7) days before a municipal primary or general election; and - 2. the day of filing, for a campaign finance statement required to be filed no later than thirty (30) days after a municipal primary or general election. - 11.
-REPORTING LIMIT. \$50. - 12.
-SUROGATE.
+Goods or services provided to or for the benefit of another candidate or another candidate's election committee for political purposes at less than fair market value.

+- Expenditure does not mean services provided without compensation by individuals volunteering a portion or all of their time on behalf of a candidate. - G. ELECTION OFFICIAL.
+The City Recorder or designee. - H. FINANCIAL STATEMENT.
+A statement disclosing contributions, expenditures, receipts, donations, or disbursements that is required by this Chapter. - I. POLITICAL PURPOSE.
+An act done with the intent or in a way to influence or tend to influence, directly or indirectly, any person to refrain from voting or to vote for or against any candidate for public office at any primary or general election. - J. REPORTING DATE. - 1.
+Seven (7) days before a primary, twenty-eight (28) days before the municipal general election, and seven (7) days before the municipal general election for a campaign finance statement to be filed. - 2.
+A final campaign finance statement is required to be filed no later than thirty (30) days after a municipal primary for the eliminated candidates or general election for all candidates. - K. CASH REPORTING LIMIT. \$50. - L. SURROGATE.
 Any committee, party, organization, or other person or group who holds or maintains a fund for the benefit of an elected official.

 Adopted by Ord.
 91-22 on 12/19/1991 Amended by Ord.
 95-38 on 7/27/1995 Amended by Ord.
 01-26 on 7/12/2001 Amended by Ord.
 07-31 on 5/31/2007 Amended by Ord.
-09-12 on 3/12/2009
+09-12 on 3/12/2009 Amended by Ord.
+2023-25 on 5/11/2023